 The Massachusetts organ donor statute (M.G.L.
 Ch.
 113A, Sec.
 9) provides the following priority listing for who can authorize an organ donation after the death of someone who has not agreed to organ donation during his or her life:

 (1) an agent of the decedent at the time of death who could have made an anatomical gift under clause (2) of section 4 [health care agent, guardian or parent of a minor] immediately before the decedent’s death;

 (8) an adult who exhibited special care and concern for the decedent;

 (9) a person who was acting as a guardian of the person of the decedent at the time of death; and

 (10) any other person having the authority to dispose of the decedent’s body.

 My friend added:

-So, the bottom line appears to be that in the absence of a health care proxy Massachusetts hospitals will generally honor the wishes of the family, as long as they're in agreement.
-In the absence of family members or where they are not in agreement, a guardian will have to be appointed.
+So, the bottom line appears to be that, in the absence of a health care proxy, Massachusetts hospitals will generally honor the wishes of the family, as long as they're in agreement.
+In the absence of family members or when they are not in agreement, a guardian will have to be appointed.